howdymary/ETHNYC23/autonomous-airdrop-example/contracts/README.md

-# Contracts for Modification of AxiomV2 Autonomous Airdrop
+# Contracts for AxiomV2 Autonomous Airdrop to MEV Victims

 ## Setup